mwvgroup/pwv_kpno/rst_source/documentation/sites_and_settings.rst

       SA46    SrfcPress  inclusive                  900                 1000  mbar
       SA48    SrfcPress  inclusive                  910                 1000  mbar

-Alternatively, individual settings can be accessed, but not modified, using attributes.
+Alternatively, individual settings can be accessed individually using attributes.
+Of these settings,

 .. code-block:: python
     :linenos: